 - Type your email and attach your files if you wish.

-- By typing [encrypt] in the subject line, special software called Baracuda will automatically recognize the email and know to store it on the server in a secure location while just sending the recipient a link from which they can open and view the message or download if they choose to do so.
+- By typing [encrypt] in the subject line, our email spam filter called Barracuda will automatically recognize the email and store it on the server in a secure location.
+Barracuda will then send the recipient a link from which they can open and view the message or download it if they choose to do so.

 NOTE: When the recipient clicks on the link to read the message, if it is their first time receiving a message sent via this method, they may have to follow onscreen instructions to register an email and password before being able to access the message.
 Once registered, the recipient should be able to access the message, including any attachments using a web browser window.

 For more information on data security at the University of Michigan, please reference the following links:

 If you have any questions or experience any issues with this Quicknote please visit or contact the ITS Helpdesk for assistance.